mdozmorov/Data_notes/README.md

 - COVID-19 Italia - Monitoraggio situazione. https://github.com/pcm-dpc/COVID-19

 - Time Series of the Covid19 epidemic data in Italy. https://github.com/DavideMagno/ItalianCovidData

+## Text

+- [Gitenberg](https://gitenberg.org/) is a collaborative, open source community curating and publishing highly usable and attractive ebooks in the public domain.
+Our books are free to use by anyone for any purpose.
+They contain detailed metadata and are accessible in a wide variety of formats. https://gitenberg.org/

 ## Misc